What Happens When Mixing Xanax and Alcohol | Rehab Center

 Withdrawal Symptoms of Alcohol and Xanax

 If you’ve been abusing alcohol and Xanax, you’ll likely go through withdrawal when you stop using them.
 Even people who use Xanax as prescribed for a long period of time need to slowly taper off the drug.
+Detoxification from more than one substance, such as alcohol and Xanax, is more complicated and requires professional help.
 Withdrawal symptoms for alcohol or any type of drug affect your body and brain and depend on factors like:

 • What substance(s) you’re abusing